 14:07 I scamper down, I go into the wheelhouse and I say, with some level of incredulity, "Captain, OSHA."

 14:13 And he says, "OSHA?
 Ocean."
 And he points out there.
 (Laughter) But in that moment, what he said next can't be repeated in the lower 48.
 It can't be repeated on any factory floor or any construction site.
-But he looked at me, and he said, "Son" -- he's my age, by the way, he calls me son, I love that -- he says, "Son, I'm a captain of a crab boat.
+But he looked at me, and he said, "Son" — he's my age, by the way, he calls me son, I love that — he says, "Son, I'm a captain of a crab boat.
 My responsibility is not to get you home alive.
 My responsibility is to get you home rich."
 (Laughter) You want to get home alive, that's on you.
 And for the rest of that day, safety first.

-14:48 I was like -- So, the idea that we create this false -- this sense of complacency when all we do is talk about somebody else's responsibility as though it's our own, and vice versa.
+14:48 I was like — So, the idea that we create this false — this sense of complacency when all we do is talk about somebody else's responsibility as though it's our own, and vice versa.
 Anyhow, a whole lot of things.
 I could talk at length about the many little distinctions we made and the endless list of ways that I got it wrong.
 But, what it all comes down to is this.
 I formed a theory, and I'm going to share it now in my remaining two minutes and 30 seconds.

-15:17 It goes like this -- we've declared war on work, as a society, all of us.
+15:17 It goes like this — we've declared war on work, as a society, all of us.
 It's a civil war.
 It's a cold war, really.
 We didn't set out to do it and we didn't twist our mustache in some Machiavellian way, but we've done it.
 And we've waged this war on at least four fronts, certainly in Hollywood.
-The way we portray working people on TV -- it's laughable.
+The way we portray working people on TV — it's laughable.
 If there's a plumber, he's 300 pounds and he's got a giant butt crack.
 Admit it.
 You see him all the time.
 That's what plumbers look like, right?
 We turn them into heroes, or we turn them into punch lines.
 That's what TV does.
 We try hard on "Dirty Jobs" not to do that, which is why I do the work and I don't cheat.

 16:01 But, we've waged this war on Madison Avenue.
-I mean, so many of the commercials that come out there -- in the way of a message, what's really being said?
-Your life would be better if you could work a little less, if you didn't have to work so hard, if you could get home a little earlier, if you could retire a little faster, if you could punch out a little sooner -- it's all in there, over and over, again and again.
+I mean, so many of the commercials that come out there — in the way of a message, what's really being said?
+Your life would be better if you could work a little less, if you didn't have to work so hard, if you could get home a little earlier, if you could retire a little faster, if you could punch out a little sooner — it's all in there, over and over, again and again.

 16:22 Washington?
 I can't even begin to talk about the deals and policies in place that affect the bottom line reality of the available jobs because I don't really know.
 I just know that that's a front in this war.

-16:34 And right here guys, Silicon Valley, I mean -- how many people have an iPhone on them right now?
+16:34 And right here guys, Silicon Valley, I mean — how many people have an iPhone on them right now?
 How many people have their Blackberries?
 We're plugged in; we're connected.
 I would never suggest for a second that something bad has come out of the tech revolution.
 Good grief, not to this crowd.
 (Laughter) But I would suggest that innovation without imitation is a complete waste of time.
 And nobody celebrates imitation the way "Dirty Jobs" guys know it has to be done.
 Your iPhone without those people making the same interface, the same circuitry, the same board, over and over?
 All of that?
 That's what makes it equally as possible as the genius that goes inside of it.

 17:17 So, we've got this new toolbox, you know.
 Our tools today don't look like shovels and picks.
 They look like the stuff we walk around with.
 And so the collective effect of all of that has been this marginalization of lots and lots of jobs.
-And I realized, probably too late in this game -- I hope not, because I don't know if I can do 200 more of these things -- but we're going to do as many as we can.
+And I realized, probably too late in this game — I hope not, because I don't know if I can do 200 more of these things — but we're going to do as many as we can.
 And to me the most important thing to know and to really come face to face with, is that fact that I got it wrong about a lot of things, not just the testicles on my chin.
 I got a lot wrong.

-17:58 So, we're thinking -- by we, I mean me -- that the thing to do is to talk about a PR campaign for work, manual labor, skilled labor.
+17:58 So, we're thinking — by we, I mean me — that the thing to do is to talk about a PR campaign for work, manual labor, skilled labor.
 Somebody needs to be out there talking about the forgotten benefits.
-I'm talking about grandfather stuff, the stuff a lot us probably grew up with but we've kind of -- you know, kind of lost a little.
+I'm talking about grandfather stuff, the stuff a lot us probably grew up with but we've kind of — you know, kind of lost a little.

 18:26 Barack wants to create two and a half million jobs.
 The infrastructure is a huge deal.
 This war on work, that I suppose exists, has casualties like any other war.
 The infrastructure's the first one; declining trade-school enrollments are the second one.
 Every single year: fewer electricians, fewer carpenters, fewer plumbers, fewer welders, fewer pipefitters, fewer steamfitters.
-The infrastructure jobs that everybody is talking about creating are those guys -- the ones that have been in decline, over and over.
-Meanwhile, we've got two trillion dollars -- at a minimum, according to the American Society of Civil Engineers -- that we need to expend to even make a dent in the infrastructure, which is currently rated at a D minus.
+The infrastructure jobs that everybody is talking about creating are those guys — the ones that have been in decline, over and over.
+Meanwhile, we've got two trillion dollars — at a minimum, according to the American Society of Civil Engineers — that we need to expend to even make a dent in the infrastructure, which is currently rated at a D minus.

 19:07 So, if I were running for anything, and I'm not, I would simply say that the jobs we hope to make and the jobs we hope to create aren't going to stick unless they're jobs that people want.
 And I know the point of this conference is to celebrate things that are near and dear to us, but I also know that clean and dirty aren't opposites.
 They're two sides of the same coin, just like innovation and imitation, like risk and responsibility, like peripetia and anagnorisis, like that poor little lamb, who I hope isn't quivering anymore, and like my time that's gone.